EdwinChua/Team7ADProjectMVCNew/Team7ADProjectMVC/Readme.txt

 		20	Ms Eve						Zoology Department		Employee
 		21	Mr Joe Alan					English Department		Store Supervisor

+		Password: password!

-4. The user will be redirected to the correct page based on their roles.
+5. The user will be redirected to the correct page based on their roles.
-5. Refer to Android Project folder for Android setup instructions.
+6. Refer to Android Project folder for Android setup instructions.
-6. Enjoy the best project in SA43.
+7. Enjoy the best project in SA43.